piaaaac/polifonia/README.md

 ### 1. Data extraction

 Data wanderings uses data extracted from the [Choco](https://github.com/smashub/choco) database.
-Specifically, a collection of 20861 records representing the chord sequences played in songs analyzed in the context of the Polifonia project.
+Specifically, a collection of 20861 records representing the timed chord sequences played in songs analyzed in the context of the Polifonia project.
 The data is divided in csv files of 2000 records and available in the folder `choco_data--chords`.

 The data has been extracted using queries like: